PaulMcPhillips/Sorter/README.md

 The app is provided as a script.

-It can be turned into an executable with PyInstaller from the command line by navigating to the folder where the script is installed then running:
+It can be turned into an executable with PyInstaller, from the command line, by navigating to the folder where the script is saved then running:

 pyinstaller --onefile -n "Sorter" -w ./sorter.py